alirezash97/BraTS/README.md

   * In order to reduce computational complexity of the model, using a data generator, a random subvolume of size (80, 80, 16, 4) is generated from the original sample (240, 240, 155, 4).

 * Phase two:
-  * Based on segmented data from phase one, we trained a CNN+DNN regression model to predict patient survival time.
+  * Based on segmented image from phase one, we trained a CNN+DNN regression model to predict patient survival time.

 ## Technologies
 * Nibabel